 Getting Started With Guides

-Guides are great, easy-to-use tools that allow you to show the world how to do anything.
-Our guides have been used for everything from replacing the logic board on an iPad Mini to diagnosing a broken zipper.
-This overview gets you started with the features and benefits of using Guidebook.
+Guides are great, easy-to-use tools that allow you to illustrate technical procedures to almost any audience.
+Our guides have been used for everything from replacing the logic board on an iPad Mini to assembling a drivetrain.
+This overview gets you started with the features and benefits of using the guide platform.

 The foundation for any good manual is clear and effective step-by-step documentation that is easy to follow—and easy to develop.
 Our guide creator makes it incredibly easy to write, edit, and publish guides.
 To start a new guide, just select your desired category, or select 'Guide' on the New Page tool.